kwrooijen/gungnir/doc/modules/model.md

 ### `:virtual`

-Tell Gungnir that you want this key to be part of your Model, but it does not exist as a field in the database.
+Tell Gungnir that you want this key to be part of your Model, but it does not exist as a column in the database.
 Gungnir will make no attempt to query, or save this key.
 Useful for things such as password-confirmation fields.

 ```clojure
 [:user/password-confirmation {:virtual true} string?]